Skip to Content

 1151 Oxford Rd., San Marino, CA 91108

-Celebrate the Year of the Rabbit at The Huntington on Saturday, February 4th.
-Families will enjoy lion dancers, martial arts demonstrations, art and craft demonstrations, music, and more.
-The Festival is included in general admission.
-A schedule of the day’s events is available on the website.
+Celebrate the Year of the Snake at The Huntington on Saturday, February 1st and Sunday, February 2nd from 10:00 am to 5:00 pm each day.
+Families will enjoy lion dancers, martial arts demonstrations, music, floral arts, story time and more.
+A schedule of events is available on the website.
 Advance tickets are required and are available online.

 Lunar New Year Celebration